Martin compactifications of affine buildings: Affine buildings at infinity

 \subsection{Sector faces, chimneys and equivalence relations}

-Let us recall the construction of an affine building associated to each facet in the spherical building at infinity $\partial_\infty \mathcal{X}$.
-The resulting collection of such buildings gives a stratification of the boundary of almost all the compactifications we consider in this paper (the exceptions are the visual and the Martin compactifications above the bottom of the spectrum: we explain this in Section \ref{sec:7.3}).
-The affine buildings at infinity, indexed by the facets in $\partial_\infty \mathcal{X}$, are called \emph{fa\c cades} in \cite[Section 3.3]{Rousseau2020}; they provide an important geometric viewpoint on the study of convergence of core sequences.
+Let us recall the construction of an affine building associated with each facet in $\partial_\infty \mathcal{X}$.
+The resulting collection of such buildings gives a stratification of the boundary of almost all the compactifications we consider in this paper (the exceptions are the Gromov and the Martin compactifications above the bottom of the spectrum: we explain this in Section \ref{sec:7.3}).
+The affine buildings at infinity, indexed by the facets in $\partial_\infty \mathcal{X}$, are called \emph{fa\c cades} in \cite[Section 3.3]{Rousseau2023}; they provide an important geometric viewpoint on the study of convergence of core sequences.